-QMB 4200 Advanced Analytics Platforms, Environments, and Software 4 credits, 60 hours
+QMB 4200 Advanced Analytics Platforms, Environments, and Software 60 hours, 4 credits

-This course is the student for advanced analytics.
+This course is for the student of advanced analytics.
 It places focus on developing and deployed Extract Transform Load (ETL) jobs for large data sets.
 Topics will include how to configure the environment to run the advanced analytic job.
 It places focus on real-time analytics as well.
-This course will prepare students for developing advanced analytics and ETL job.
+This course will prepare students for developing advanced analytics and ETL jobs.
 It also prepares students about how to deploy the advanced analytics in the enterprise environment.